Guide to Offshore Software Development Rates by Country in 2023

 These developing economies have already got a high level of education and noticeable contributions to IT industry, but their salaries remain relatively low.
 If you outsource your project to a software development company it will cost you around $25-$45 per hour.
 If you hire a middle/senior dedicated developer, the average figure will be between $20 – $50 per hour, depending on the skill set of a particular offshore developer.

-Currently, Ukraine, Belarus, are the top outsourcing locations of this region, leaving the Czech Republic, Poland, Hungary, Romania and Baltic countries far behind based on quality to price ratio.
+Currently, Ukraine, Romania, are the top outsourcing locations of this region, leaving the Czech Republic, Poland, Hungary, and Baltic countries far behind based on quality to price ratio.

 Offshore Development Rates in Central Asia/Western Asia